fbpx

 They’re having trouble breathing

 One effect of opioids is to slow down your breathing.
 If you take too many, your breathing might slow down and become labored and even stop.
+You might sound like you are snoring.
 Someone who is overdosing might not even notice this is happening to them.

 Their pulse becomes weak or faint